-The provision of a comprehensive charging infrastructure is indispensable for the spread of electric vehicles.
-The "inductive charging" of electric vehicles is a step forward in various respects compared to the established conductive charging processes.
+The provision of a comprehensive charging infrastructure is indispensable for the distribution of electric vehicles.
+Thus, the "inductive charging" of electric vehicles is a step forward in various respects compared to the established conductive charging processes.
 Inductive charging systems enable the wireless charging of electric vehicles and offer advantages far beyond the higher operating comfort.
-They can be fully integrated into a car park floor and are therefore much better protected against vandalism than wired systems.
+They can be fully integrated into a car park floor and are therefore protected much better against vandalism than wired systems.
 Due to the lack of mechanical wear, inductive charging systems require less maintenance and servicing.
-They can also be better protected against external influences from the weather (rain, wind, ice, dust), as no accessible electrical contacts are required.
+They can also be protected better against external influences from the weather (rain, wind, ice, dust), as no accessible electrical contacts are required.

-The wireless charging makes it possible to automate the charging process so that the battery can be charged automatically at any time, for example in inner-city car parks, in front of traffic lights or on selected road sections.
-This measure is significantly suitable for increasing the range of electric vehicles.
+Further, wireless charging makes it possible to automate the charging process so that the battery can be charged automatically at any time, for instance in inner-city car parks, at traffic lights or on selected road sections.
+This measure is highly suitable for increasing the range of electric vehicles.
 In principle, inductive charging systems can achieve a comparably high degree of efficiency as wire-bound charging systems.

-The main research activities at the IEW focus in particular on two areas.
+At the IEW, the main research activities focus in particular on two areas.
 On the one hand, research is being conducted into optimizing the coil system itself in order to achieve a high positioning tolerance while complying with the legally prescribed limit values of the magnetic field.
-On the other hand, the behavior of the overall system is examined and optimized to enable efficient operation and at the same time ensure compatibility between systems with different nominal powers.
+On the other hand, the behavior of the overall system is examined and optimized to enable efficient operation while ensuring compatibility between systems with different nominal powers at the same time.